MTEC members may collaborate (subcontract) with both US and non-US companies.

-Annual Dues and project award assessments pay for consortium activities, such as but not limited to consortium support, meeting costs and support, member application processing, membership management (“good standing” tracking, etc.), executing and managing the MTEC financial processes, dues and assessment invoicing and collection, communications efforts, business development and strategic planning efforts, maintaining public and private websites, and supporting any other subcontractors.
+Annual Dues and project award assessments pay for consortium activities, such as but not limited to consortium support, meeting costs and support, member application processing, membership management (“good standing” tracking, etc.), executing and managing the MTEC financial processes, dues and assessment invoicing and collection, communications efforts, business development and strategic planning efforts, and maintaining public and private websites.

-Our division of a larger parent organization is interested in joining the MTEC.
-If another division of our organization is interested in joining the MTEC, will they have the opportunity to join under their division?
+If our division of a larger parent organization is interested in joining the MTEC and If another division of our organization is interested in joining the MTEC, will they have the opportunity to join under their division?
 Overall, if additional divisions should join after us, will the membership listing specify multiple divisions of our organization?

 Regardless of the number of affiliates, an MTEC Member Organization with one or more affiliates participating in the MTEC is considered to be one (1) MTEC Member Organization for the purposes of voting, and committee representation.
 It is left up to the parent organization to determine how MTEC representation will occur.
 Affiliate means, with respect to a specified Member that is a signatory to the MTEC Consortium Member Agreement, any corporation, company, partnership, joint venture and/or firm which now or hereafter controls, is controlled by or is under common control of such specified Member.
 For purposes of this definition, “control” shall mean (i) in the case of corporate entities, direct or indirect ownership of at least 50% of the stock or shares entitled to vote for the election of directors; and (ii) in the case of non-corporate entities, direct or indirect ownership of at least 50% of the equity interest with the power to direct the management and policies of such non-corporate entities.